FREQUENTLY ASKED QUESTIONS

 What documents should I authenticate and what process should I follow?

 The documents to be authenticated are the Bachelor Degree and the Transcripts (original and a copy).
 Once authenticated, the documents must be translated into Spanish by an official translator recognised in Spain.
-The translation must include not only the content translation but also the stamps of the different institutions translation.
+The translation must include the translation of content and also the translation of stamps of the different institutions.

 The process of authenticating documents differs, depending on the country of origin of the student.
 Once the student is selected we send him/her all the information regarding authentication.